OpenLLMteam/openllm/docs/DEVELOPMENT.md

 # Development Guide

-This guide covers development workflows, testing, and debugging for the Discord LLM Bot.
+This guide covers development workflows, testing, and debugging for OpenLLM.

 ## 🚀 Getting Started